Wyrobowa/admin/README.md

 Builds the app for production to the `dist` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
+Application gets data from production host API

 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

+#### `npm run build:develop`
+Builds the app same like npm run build but changes API host to development

 ### Deploying